 The CCP Process

 The National Wildlife Refuge System Administration Act of 1966 (16 U.S.C.
 668dd-668ee), as amended by the National Wildlife Refuge System Improvement Act of 1997, requires us to develop a CCP for each national wildlife refuge.
 The purpose for developing a CCP is to provide refuge managers with a 15-year strategy for achieving refuge purposes and contributing toward the mission of the National Wildlife Refuge System, consistent with sound principles of fish and wildlife management, conservation, legal mandates, and our policies.
-In addition to outlining broad management direction on conserving wildlife and their habitats, CCPs identify wildlife-dependent recreational opportunities available to the public, including opportunities for hunting, fishing, wildlife observation, wildlife photography, and environmental education and interpretation.
+In addition to outlining broad management direction on conserving wildlife and their habitats, CCPs identify wildlife-dependent recreational opportunities available to the public, including opportunities for hunting, fishing, Start Printed Page 3485wildlife observation, wildlife photography, and environmental education and interpretation.
 We will review and update the CCP at least every 15 years in accordance with the Administration Act.

-CCP Alternatives, Including Our Proposed Alternative Back to Top
+CCP Alternatives, Including Our Proposed Alternative

 We developed three alternatives for managing the refuge and chose Alternative C as the proposed alternative.
 A full description of each alternative is in the Draft CCP/EA.
 We summarize each alternative below.